• You are here:

 1. Forfeiture (also known as ‘use it or lose it’) – If you don’t use all the funds by the end of the plan year, then you lose the remaining balance.

-2. Carryover – You can carry over up to $640 (in 2024) in unused funds to the next plan year.
+2. Carryover – You can carry over unused funds, up to the IRS limit, to the next plan year.
 The maximum amount is determined by your employer.

 3. Grace period – You have 2.5 months in the new plan year to spend any leftover FSA money from the previous year.